 Secondary power is provided by a 12-volt, 35-ampere-hour battery.
-The ammeter, as installed, does not show battery discharge; rather, it shows the electrical load placed on the system.
-With all the electrical equipment off, and the battery master switch on, the ammeter will indicate the charging rate of the battery.
+The ammeter as installed does not show battery discharge; rather it shows the electrical load placed on the system.
+With all the electrical equipment off, and the battery master (BATT MASTR) and alternator (ALT.R) switches on, the ammeter will indicate the charging rate of the battery.
 As each electrical unit is switched on, the ammeter will indicate the total ampere draw of all the units, including the battery.
 For example, the average continuous load for night flying with radios on is about 30 amperes.
-The 30-ampere value plus two amperes for charging the battery will then show on the ammeter, indicating that the alternator is functioning properly.
+The 30 ampere value plus 2 amperes for charging the battery will then show on the ammeter, indicating the alternator is functioning properly.